-PVEN’s Choice Food Pantry administers the Summer Lunch program to children in southern Monroe County.
+PVEN Food Pantry administers the Summer Lunch program to children in southern Monroe County.

-Meals are open to all children under 18 (or if developmentally disabled, under 21).
+This program is open to all children under 18 (or if developmentally disabled, under 21).
 No registration or proof of residency required.

 Roughly 50% of the children in our area participate in the free or reduced lunch program at school.
 But when summer recess arrives, those kids are no longer guaranteed to get what might have been their only nutritious meal of the day.